Medical Journal of Malaysia

 STRUCTURE OF PAPERS

-Articles describing original research or observations should consist of the following sections: Summary, Introduction, Materials and Methods, Results, Discussion, Acknowledgment and References.
+Articles describing Original Research should consist of the following sections (IMRAD format): Abstract, Introduction, Materials and Methods, Results, Discussion, Acknowledgment and References.
 Each section should begin on a fresh page.

-Scientific names, foreign words and Greek symbols should be clearly indicated and underlined.
+Scientific names, foreign words and Greek symbols should be in italic.

 Abstract and Key Words:

-An abstract of not more than 250 words should be provided immediately after the title page.
-Structured abstracts are encouraged.
-Below the abstract provide and identify 3 to 10 key words or short phrases that will assist indexers in cross-indexing your article.
-Use terms from the medical subject headings list from Index Medicus where possible.
+A structured abstract is required for Original and Review Articles.
+It should be limited to 500 words and provided immediately after the title page.
+Below the abstract provide and identify three (3) to 10 key words or short phrases that will assist indexers in cross-indexing your article.
+Use terms from the medical subject headings (MeSH) list from Index Medicus for the key words where possible.
+Key words are not required for Short Communications, CME articles, Case Reports, Commentaries and Letter to Editors.

 Introduction: